Lina-Speech: Gated Linear Attention and Initial-State Tuning for Multi-Sample Prompting Text-To-Speech Synthesis: Introduction

+On the other hand, NAR transformers, particularly those based on diffusion or flow-matching, traditionally require either precomputed durations or an auxiliary generative model.
+While producing fine-grained duration annotations can be challenging for noisy, large-scale datasets, recent approaches have adopted coarser duration estimates, such as word- or sentence-level measurements \cite{yang2024simplespeech2simpleefficient}.
 Although NAR models often outperform AR models in terms of inference speed and robustness, they struggle with issues like over-smoothness \cite{yang2024simplespeech2simpleefficient, ren2022revisitingoversmoothnesstextspeech}, which leads to reduced diversity and less expressive prosody.
-Recent research seeks to blend NAR and AR techniques: \cite{xin2024rallerobustcodeclanguage} introduces explicit duration modeling in an AR transformer to enhance robustness, while \cite{yang24l_interspeech} explores AR generative models for prosody and duration modeling atop a NAR flow-matching acoustic model.
-While recent large-scale AR acoustic modeling relies heavily on neural audio codecs, AR and NAR methods \cite{le2023voicebox, tortoise, naturalspeech, meng2024autoregressive} have proven to be effective in both data-space (e.g., mel spectrogram) and latent-space modeling at scale.
+Finally, recent research seeks to blend NAR and AR techniques: \cite{xin2024rallerobustcodeclanguage} introduces explicit duration modeling in an AR transformer to enhance robustness, while \cite{yang24l_interspeech} explores AR generative models for prosody and duration modeling atop a NAR flow-matching acoustic model.

-\paragraph{Zero-shot TTS} Zero-shot text-to-speech (TTS) refers to the task of synthesizing speech from unseen samples during inference.
-Traditional methods includes the use of a speaker encoder that generates embeddings for conditioning \cite{wang2018style}.
-Multi-sample approaches such as Mega-TTS2 \cite{megatts2boostingprompting} have been introduced to bridge the gap with fine-tuning methods by better capturing prosodic elements that a single excerpt may not fully encapsulate.
-In contrast, large-scale TTS models leverage in-context learning capabilities, with techniques like prompt continuation \cite{valle, peng2024voicecraft} and infilling strategies \cite{le2023voicebox} showing success using as little as 3 seconds of audio.
-These methods are robust to noisy input, such as spontaneous speech \cite{peng2024voicecraft} and in-the-wild data.
+\paragraph{Zero-shot TTS and Voice cloning by prompt continuation} Zero-shot text-to-speech (TTS) refers to the task of synthesizing speech from unseen samples during inference.
+Traditional methods include the use of speaker encoders that generate embeddings for conditioning \cite{wang2018style}.
+In contrast, large-scale TTS models leverage in-context learning capabilities with techniques like prompt continuation \cite{valle, peng2024voicecraft} and infilling strategies \cite{le2023voicebox}, and showing success using as little as 3 seconds of audio.
+These methods are robust to noisy input, such as spontaneous speech \cite{peng2024voicecraft} and in-the-wild data.\\

-\paragraph{Parameter Efficient Fine-Tuning} Parameter Efficient Fine-Tuning (PEFT) \cite{xu2023parameterefficientfinetuningmethodspretrained} focuses on identifying the optimal subset of parameters for fine-tuning a model, resulting in a compact variation of the original model.
-PEFT has gained popularity across large language models and other large-scale generative models, enabling adaptation on a single GPU in a fraction of the pretraining time.
-These methods include LoRA \cite{hu2021loralowrankadaptationlarge, dettmers2023qloraefficientfinetuningquantized} and variants.
-Alternative techniques involve tuning embeddings that are not parameters during training, such as prompt-tuning \cite{lester2021powerscaleparameterefficientprompt, liu2022ptuningv2prompttuning}.
-PEFT can outperform full fine-tuning in small dataset scenarios, where full fine-tuning may lead to catastrophic forgetting.
-Most of these techniques were initially applied to natural language processing or image generation. \cite{qi2024eeleexploringefficientextensible} evaluates the use of LoRA for domain adaptation on emotional TTS.